Ivy-Apps/ivy-wallet/docs/Architecture.md

 1. **Performance of Jetpack Compose:** Less the UI thinks (computes), faster it changes (recomposes).
 Fewer recompositions when `UiState` is primitive and `@Immutable`, app smoother runs.
 2. **DI (The Way of Injecting):** Inject in composable functions, one cannot.
 Yet, in ViewModel with `@Inject constructor`, easy it is.
 3. **Code, simple it is:** UI dumb, only draws.
-Logic pure, without knowing about UI doings.
+Logic pure, not knowing about UI doings.
 4. **Compose Previews:** Mock `UiState`, easy it becomes.
 Any screen state, preview you can.
+5. **Testability:** ViewModel, easy to test it is - send `UiEvent`s, verify `UiState`.
+Simple.
+Hmmm...
+Compose UI, like celebrety is.
+Mocked `UiState` if you pass, [Paparazzi](https://github.com/cashapp/paparazzi) screenshot tests will pass.

 ![screen-viewmodel](../assets/screen-vm.svg)

 ### Quick understanding, you seek?

-- **Screen (UI):** Dumb, it is.
-Only draws `UiState`, thinks not.
-When clicked sends `UiEvent`s to ViewModel.
-Uses UI components from Material3 and Ivy Design.
+- **Compose UI:** Dumb, it is.
+Only draws `UiState`, thinks not. `UiEvent`s it screams when toucehd.
 - **UiState:** A `data class`, often it is.
 Holds only primitve and `@Immutable` values it should.
 - **UiEvent:** User's doings, captured they are _(like button presses, text changes)._
 - **ViewModel:** To the UI, `UiState` it offers.
 Ears open to `UiEvents`, it keeps.
 Logic of screen it holds, and tasks it performs.
 Compose runtime ViewModel's force is.

+> [Unidirectional Data Flow (UDF)](https://developer.android.com/jetpack/compose/architecture#udf) wisdom it teaches.
+[MVI (Model View Intent)](https://staltz.com/unidirectional-user-interface-architectures.html) it is called.

 ### In ViewModel, why Compose you ask?

 Reason, straightforward it is.
 More strength and simplicity, the Compose runtime has:

-- Complex Kotlin Flow chains and  `combine`, no need there is.
+- Complex Flow chains and  `combine`, no need there is.
 - Power of `LaunchedEffect`, `remember`, and all Compose gifts, you have.
 - Simpler and less tangled code, this gives.